 Revenues from the Performance Enzymes segment increased by \$11.1 million, or 24%, to \$58.2 million in 2019, compared to \$47.1 million in 2018.
 The increase in product revenue was primarily due to higher customer demand for enzymes for the manufacture of both branded and generic pharmaceuticals products.
-The increase in research and development revenues was primarily due to revenues from Novartis Pharma AG under the Novartis CodeEvolver® Agreement and a milestone payment from GSK under the GSK CodeEvolver® Agreement, partially offset by less revenue due to the prior year completion of services to Tate & Lyle.
+The increase in research and development revenues was primarily due to revenues from Novartis under the Novartis CodeEvolver® Agreement and a milestone payment from GSK under the GSK CodeEvolver® Agreement, partially offset by less revenue due to the prior year completion of services to Tate & Lyle.

 Revenues from the Novel Biotherapeutics segment decreased by \$3.2 million, or 24%, to \$10.3 million in 2019, compared to \$13.5 million in 2018.
-Revenues in the Novel Biotherapeutics segment are derived entirely from research and development revenue from Nestlé Health Science relating to the development of the CDX-6114 product candidate under the Nestlé Agreement and to services under the Strategic Collaboration Agreement.
-Our revenues from the Novel Biotherapeutics segment are substantially dependent on revenues generated from Nestlé Health Science, which, if lost, would have a material adverse effect on the Novel Biotherapeutics segment.
+Revenues in the Novel Biotherapeutics segment are derived entirely from research and development revenue from Nestlé Health Science relating to the development of the CDX-6114 product candidate under the Nestlé License Agreement and to services under the Nestlé SCA.
 The decrease was primarily due to lower development fees from Nestlé Health Science as an extension study was substantially completed in 2019.